Damien Cahalane: Senior

 Cahalane made his senior debut for Cork in a Waterford Crystal Cup defeat of Kerry on 4 February 2012.
 He made his first start in a National League game in a four-point defeat of Galway on 18 March 2012, before making his first championship start at full-back later that season in an All-Ireland Qualifier against Wexford.
 The following season, Cahalane switched codes to Gaelic football, making his senior debut in a McGrath Cup game on 6 January 2013.
 He made his first start in a National League game in a 1-18 to 2-09 defeat by Dublin on 2 February 2013, before making his first championship start later that season in a Munster Championship quarter-final against Limerick.
 Cahalane underwent a double hip operation at the end of the season.

 At the start of 2014, Cahalane committed to playing for both the Cork senior hurling and football teams for the upcoming season.
 Following Cork's defeat by Kerry in the Munster final, Cahalane suffered a large gash to his heel when he stepped on a medicinal vial in the shower in Páirc Uí Chaoimh.
 The injury threatened his participation in the provincial hurling final, however, on 13 July 2014, Cahalane won his first Munster medal after a six-point defeat of Limerick.

 At the end of the 2014 season Cahalane decided to end his association with the Cork football team and to concentrate on hurling.
 On 9 July 2017, he won his second Munster medal following a 1-25 to 1-20 defeat of Clare in the final.

 On 1 July 2018, Cahalane won a third Munster medal following a 2-24 to 3-19 defeat of Clare in the final.

+On the 6th of April 2025 Cahalane won his first National League title following at 3-24 to 0-23 defeat of Tipperary in Páirc Uí Chaoimh.